Forest Grown Shiitake Mushroom Production Workshop – Spring 2025

 Acknowledgements and Accommodations

-Funding support for this program is provided by USDA-NIFA’s Western SARE Program and Island County.
-In-kind support provided by Sweetwater Farm.
+Funding support for this program is provided by USDA-NIFA’s Western SARE Program and King County

 Extension programs and employment are available to all without discrimination.
 Evidence of noncompliance may be reported through your local Extension office.
-Reasonable accommodations will be made for persons with disabilities and special needs who contact Sarah Stewart at 425-738-0103 or sarah.stewart1@wsu.edu at least two weeks prior to the event.
+Reasonable accommodations will be made for persons with disabilities who contact Sarah Stewart at 425-738-0103 or sarah.stewart1@wsu.edu prior to the event.